Authored by the expert who managed and guided the team behind the Netherlands Property Pack

 Is mortgage a viable option for foreigners in Amsterdam right now?

-Yes, getting a mortgage as a foreigner in Amsterdam is viable in 2026, with major Dutch banks like ABN AMRO and Rabobank explicitly offering expat mortgage products, though the process requires more documentation and preparation than for Dutch residents.
+Getting a mortgage as a foreigner in Amsterdam is genuinely viable in 2026, with multiple major Dutch banks like ABN AMRO and Rabobank actively offering expat mortgage products, though the process requires more paperwork than for a Dutch citizen.

 You can also read our latest update about mortgage and interest rates in The Netherlands.